 I know what you’re probably thinking, “How can you write about how to avoid buying a fake purse, when your “designer” bag in the photos is clearly a fake?”, or perhaps you’re thinking, “Wow!
 What a gorgeous purse!” if you’re like me and didn’t realize that it’s not authentic.
 I’ve written about how I will NEVER buy a fake purse many times, across all of my platforms, because fake handbags are not only a slap in the face to real designers and their teams who work hard to bring their designs to life, fake handbags have also been tied to sex trafficking and human trafficking operations, drug cartels and terrorist groups, it heavily pollutes the environment in fragile ecosystems around the world, and they are almost exclusively made using slave labor and child labor where children are handcuffed to sewing machines to prevent them from escaping.

 Evidently, fake handbags generate 1,000% the revenue illegal drug trafficking does, and while the criminals get away with wads of cash, buyers are left with junk that falls apart and hurts people in the process.
 As if all of that isn’t bad enough, it’s actually illegal to knowingly buy or sell fake handbags in the United States, and it’s a crime against art itself.
-So, how’d I end up carrying a fake bag, and smiling so big in these photos, proud of what I thought at the time was a fantastic bargain on a rare, authentic handbag I’d wanted for years?
+So, how’d I end up carrying a fake bag, and smiling so big in these photos, happy with what I thought at the time was a fantastic bargain on a rare, authentic handbag I’d wanted for years?
 Let me tell you what happened, so you can learn from my mistakes and avoid getting scammed.

 It all started a few months ago when I was stuck at home, like most of the world.
 I had been refunded from nearly all of my planned travels, and I was pretty down in the dumps about everything going on, so I thought to myself, ‘Why not buy a nice new handbag I’ve been eyeing?‘ I had wanted this gorgeous Hermés bag in Blanc for literal years, and since it is no longer made by Hermés, I looked to a reputable resale site that guaranteed authenticity on all designer goods and handbags, even claiming that they have an authentication service that proves bags are all authentic, so buyers can shop worry-free.
 With this in mind, I hit “buy” from a listing that stated the seller had received the handbag as a gift from a relative and already had something similar, so she wanted to pass along the savings.
 It was my lucky day, I couldn’t believe how generous they were to pass along such a find!